 Landlord Training Conferences

-Low-cost training opportunities are scheduled 2-3 times per year, covering information such as Ohio Landlord/Tenant Law, Housing Choice Voucher Program procedures, unit maintenance and lead-based paint issues.
+Low-cost and free training opportunities are scheduled 2-3 times per year, covering information such as Ohio Landlord/Tenant Law, Housing Choice Voucher Program procedures, unit maintenance and lead-based paint issues.
 Landlord training conferences are also great opportunities to network with other Housing Choice Voucher Program landlords.

 Housing Choice Voucher Program Newsletter